zenml-io/blog.zenml.io/_posts/2022-04-07-data-centric-mlops.md

 Taken in their silos, these processes don't sound too hard:

-- Feature engineering is getting easier with excellent tools from the modern data stack or using advanced platforms like feature stores.
+- Feature engineering is getting easier with feature stores such as [Feast](https://feast.dev/)
-- The training loop is made easier by thousands of tools that help in the iterative process, from experiment tracking tools like MLflow and Weights&Bases, to advanced frameworks like PyTorch Lightning.
+- The training loop is made easier by thousands of tools that help in the iterative process, from experiment tracking tools like [MLflow](https://mlflow.org/) and [Weights&Bases](https://wandb.ai/site), to advanced training frameworks like [PyTorch Lightning](https://www.pytorchlightning.ai/).
-- Deploying models is also getting easier with the advent of advanced tools like Seldon Core, or managed services like in the major cloud provider.
+- Deploying models is also getting easier with the advent of advanced tooling such as [Seldon Core](https://github.com/SeldonIO/seldon-core), or managed services offered by all the major cloud providers.

 However, the reality is that the process looks more like this: